Characters: The three witches.

 Time: During or after the “meeting” with Duncan.

 Events: Macbeth sends a letter to his Lady saying about the witches and the wonderful news that he is Thane of Cawdor.
 He sends her this letter so she can rejoice with him.
 Lady Macbeth then has a rant about how Macbeth has the ambition and the desire but doesn’t have the evil streak that it takes to be the King.
-She is frustrated and can’t wait for him to get home so she can talk him out of what’s stopping him getting the crown, because after all, fate and witchcraft want him there (she says that).
-The Messenger then tells L.M that the King is coming that night, and she freaks out because Macbeth didn’t tell her in time and she hasn’t had time to prepare.
-She then has a big speech where she screams a bit and calls on the witches to assist her with Duncan’s murder.
-She then tells Macbeth to make sure he looks innocent and friendly and hides his murderous thoughts, so that no one will suspect that they’ll kill Duncan.
+She is frustrated and can’t wait for him to get home so she can talk him out of what’s stopping him getting the crown, because after all, fate and witchcraft have already crowned him king (she says that).
+The Messenger then tells Lady Macbeth that King Duncan is coming that night, and she freaks out because Macbeth didn’t tell her in time and she hasn’t had time to prepare.
+She then has a big speech where she screams a bit and calls on the witches to assist her with Duncan’s murder (speech is below).
+Macbeth arrives, and tells him to make sure he looks innocent and friendly and hides his murderous thoughts, so that no one will suspect that they’ll kill Duncan.

 Characters: Duncan, Malcolm, Lennox, Donalbain, Banquo, Macduff, Rosse, Angus.
 However, only Duncan, Banquo and Lady Macbeth speak.